 - Exercise regularly, but not excessively.

-- Avoid unnecessary antibiotics, PPIs, NSAIDs, and other medications that disrupt gut flora.
+- Avoid unnecessary antibiotics, PPIs, NSAIDs, opioids, and other medications that disrupt gut flora and have been linked to SIBO.

 - Consider regular probiotic use.